 Use of ENDS is permitted in public housing units but is prohibited in common areas and in outdoor areas within 25 feet from housing and administrative buildings.
 That is, use of ENDS is prohibited in all common and outdoor areas in which smoking is prohibited.

 Effective Date

 The PHA's effective date(s) of this smoke-free policy is/are as follows:

-Example 1: The smoke-free policy will be effective for all residents, household members, employees, guests, and service persons on JULY 30, 2018.
+The smoke-free policy is effective for all residents, household members, employees, guests, and service persons as of July 30, 2018.